Tonfisk-se/tuna-service/README.md

 * A  SQL database where we can store all the data.
 * At some later stage a back-end where we can  perform cool stuff (Statistics!
 ML!) on our gathered data.
-* A AWS or GCP cluster where our service and database can be hosted.
+* An AWS or GCP cluster where our service and database can be hosted.

 # Prerequisities